 What are the benefits I will bring to the company?

 In doing this, you will find the right ideas for discussion and make the most of your career to date and your personal qualities, depending on the company.

-This is where you explain the ways your collaboration will be a success!
-You must inspire the recruiter with confidence from the start as this is the beginning of a great story. 😉
+This is where you explain how your collaboration will be a success!
+You must inspire the recruiter with confidence from the start, as this is the beginning of a great story. 😉

-The values adopted by the company often go hand-in-hand with the qualities looked for in the post.
+The values outlined by the company often go hand-in-hand with the qualities desired for the position.
 However, you can broaden the subject to include the information you’ve gathered, for example, from the company’s website.

 “You’re looking for staff that can rise to a challenge?
 I’ve been swimming competitively for over 10 years and was the regional champion in 2014.”

 Show that you know how to put these qualities to work for you in order to make a success of your challenges!

 It’s not easy to find just the right tone.
 You need to be persuasive yet remain modest!
 I recommend an approach based on sales techniques – the ones that let you tell the difference between good and bad salespeople!
 Don’t forget, you’re currently in the business of selling yourself!

 Sales methods are based on these three stages of CAB: